Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Experiments and Results

+\item MVSelect~\cite{hou2024learning} is a view selection method based on the RL framework, which needs all the labels for model training. \end{compactitem} We also compare with previous SOTAs CVCS~\cite{zhang2021cross} and MVMS~\cite{zhang2019wide} with the same labeling budget using the random selection way, denoted as `CVCS (Random)' and `MVMS (Random)'.

+Since MVSelect cannot be used in the cross-view cross-scene dataset (CVCS), we simply use the number of the prediction action in DQN greater than the maximum action of each scene, and then use a view mask to guarantee a valid action prediction for each scene.

+For the \textit{multi-view localization task}, we still compare the proposed AVS with the IVS baseline, `Random', `Uniform', `Random (Pseudo)', and MVSelect.
+Moreover, we also compare with recent SOTAs trained with full labels, such as MVDet~\cite{hou2020multiview}, SHOT~\cite{song2021stacked}, MVDeTr~\cite{hou2021multiview}, 3DROM~\cite{qiu20223d}, and M-MVOT~\cite{zhang2024mahalanobis}.
+These methods represent strong fully-supervised baselines with diverse modeling paradigms, providing a comprehensive benchmark for evaluation.
+Note that MVSelect uses \emph{all} labels for joint view selection and crowd localization model training, while we only need to label the selected $K$ views.
+This setting significantly reduces annotation cost and better reflects practical deployment scenarios where full multi-view annotations are often unavailable or prohibitively expensive, while still maintaining competitive performance.

-\textbf{Implementation details.} The input image resolution is 640x360, and each grid of the scene map represents 0.5m in the real world.
-A random 160x180 cropping strategy on the scene map is adopted in the training.
-For the active view selection framework, during each view expansion iteration, an MAE threshold $\tau$ of 20 is adopted to stop the multi-view counting model training for the next view addition.
-The model is trained using the SGD optimizer with a learning rate of 1e-3. $\epsilon$ is 1e-10 and $\lambda$ is 0.1 in (\ref{S_vd}), and threshold $\sigma$ is the mean of density map $M_k$. \textbf{Evaluation metrics.} We use mean absolute error (MAE), root mean squared error (MSE), and normalized absolute error (NAE) of the predicted crowd count and the \emph{scene-level} ground-truth count (all crowds in the scene) as counting metrics.
-Besides, we also use the percentage of the crowds covered by the selected views among all crowds in the scene to evaluate different view selection methods, denoted as `CoverRate'.
-Thus, the metrics not only assess the counting model's performance but also reflect whether the selected views can adequately cover all crowds.
+\textbf{Implementation details.} For the multi-view counting task, the input image resolution is 640x360 on CVCS and CityStreet, and a random 160x180 cropping strategy on the scene map is adopted in the training on CVCS. \textit{For the view numbers and the values of $K$ and $F$ in each dataset, see Table \ref{tab:cp3_dataset_cost} for details}.
+For AVS, during each view expansion iteration, an MAE threshold $\tau$ of 20 is adopted to stop the multi-view counting model training for conducting the next view addition.
+For the multi-view counting model, we use the backbone model in CVCS method with a feature pyramid fusion net (FPN) as the downstream multi-view counting model.
+The model is trained using the SGD optimizer with a learning rate of 1e-3. $\epsilon$ is 1e-10 and $\lambda$ is 0.1 in (\ref{S_vd}), and threshold $\sigma$ is the mean of density map $M_k$.